Topological Response Theory of Abelian Symmetry-Protected Topological Phases in Two Dimensions

 Now we describe the first part of our proposal, i.e. coupling the SPT phase to an external gauge field.
 We review the Chern-Simons field theory of SPT phases~\cite{Lu_arxiv2012, Levin_arxiv2012}.
 They are described by a multi-component Abelian Chern-Simons theory, which in its most general form is given by the following Lagrangian:

 Here $\vec{K}$ is a $N\times N$ integer symmetric matrix.
 Notice that for bosonic systems, all diagonal entries of $\vec{K}$ must be even while at least one of the diagonal entries is odd for fermionic systems.
-Quantization of this gauge theory gives $|\det \vec{K}|$ ground states on torus.
+Quantization of this gauge theory gives $|\det \vec{K}|$ ground states on a torus.
 Since a SPT phase can not have any intrinsic topological order, we require $\det \vec{K}=\pm 1$ so there is no topological degeneracy on torus.
-And $\vec{K}$ should have equal number of positive and negative eigenvalues to avoid net chirality \footnote{If the $K$ matrix has a nonzero signature (i.e. the numbers of positive and negative eigenvalues are not equal), the state supports chiral edge modes which can not be completely gapped out even without any symmetry.
-Thus such a state is not a SPT, since by definition SPT should be adiabatically connected to a trivial state when the symmetry is broken.}
+And $\vec{K}$ should have equal number of positive and negative eigenvalues to avoid chirality.

 We will now assume that the system under consideration has a global, on-site symmetry group $G$.
 We consider unitary, finite Abelian group, which generally can be written as $G=\mathbb{Z}_{m_1}\times\mathbb{Z}_{m_2}\times\cdots\mathbb{Z}_{m_k}$ where $m_k>1$.
 We assume that the $\mathbb{Z}_{m_j}$ subgroup is generated by $g_j$ with $ g_j^{m_j}=1$.
 The matter fields carry irreducible representations of the symmetry group.
 Since the symmetry is Abelian and finite, it amounts to assign $\mathbb{Z}_{m_1}\times\mathbb{Z}_{m_2}\times\cdots\mathbb{Z}_{m_k}$ charges $q_\alpha^I$ to the $I$-th matter field.
 Here $q^I_\alpha$are valued in $\{0,1,\dots, m_\alpha-1\}$ and the subscript $\alpha$ refers to symmetry subgroups.
 Different assignment of the charges (or equivalently, symmetry transformation properties) can lead to distinct symmetry-protected phases. {Next we} couple the SPT phase to a gauge field taking value in the gauge group $G$.
 This is achieved by writing down minimal coupling for the matter fields in the SPT phases, uniquely determined by the charges carried by the matter fields.